 There was also unanimous consensus that at least initially, the entity should serve a purely advisory role and have no rulemaking or enforcement authority.
-In this advisory role, the entity would have four major responsibilities: 1) monitoring and assessing implementation of the right-to-repair law, including manufacturers' compliance with the law's requirements; 2) attempting to informally resolve any complaints from owners and independent repair facilities alleging a manufacturer's non-compliance with the law, and, if a complaint cannot be resolved, considering whether to refer the matter to the Attorney General for enforcement action; 3) designating one or more technical experts with whom the Attorney General may consult in assessing enforcement referrals and maintaining enforcement actions, and 4) making an annual report to the legislative committee of jurisdiction, the Governor, and the Attorney General describing the entity's activities during the preceding year, identifying any implementation or compliance issues that it encountered, and recommending any amendments to the statute, including amendments providing the entity with additional authority, or additional legislation, to address any implementation or compliance issues.
+In this advisory role, the entity would have four major responsibilities: 1) monitoring and assessing implementation of the right to repair law, including manufacturers' compliance with the law's requirements; 2) attempting to informally resolve any complaints from owners and independent repair facilities alleging a manufacturer's non-compliance with the law, and, if a complaint cannot be resolved, considering whether to refer the matter to the Attorney General for enforcement action; 3) designating one or more technical experts with whom the Attorney General may consult in assessing enforcement referrals and maintaining enforcement actions, and 4) making an annual report to the legislative committee of jurisdiction, the Governor, and the Attorney General describing the entity's activities during the preceding year, identifying any implementation or compliance issues that it encountered, and recommending any amendments to the statute, including amendments providing the entity with additional authority, or additional legislation, to address any implementation or compliance issues.
+Given the recommendation that the entity have no rulemaking or enforcement authority, at least initially, the working group did not develop recommendations for establishing compliance standards.
+The working group expects that the entity will itself assess its need for authority to develop specific standards for compliance as part of its report addressing compliance issues.